2025 New Investigator Program Request for Proposals

 Terms and Conditions

 By applying for a Wisconsin Partnership Program grant, applicants agree to the Partnership Program’s terms and conditions.
 Please refer to the Memorandum of Understanding for terms and conditions of the award.
+All projects must start within six months from the notification of the award.

 Contact Information